Lewis Hamilton 2021: Net Worth, Salary and Endorsement

-Lewis Hamilton is undoubtedly one of the most popular Formula 1 star.
-With multiple records under his belt and a total of 7 World Championships, he has certainly etched his name among the all-time greats of the sport.
+Lewis Hamilton is undoubtedly one of the most popular Formula 1 stars.
+With multiple records under his belt and a total of seven World Championships, he has certainly etched his name among the all-time greats of the sport.

-Being fast and consistent has helped him get where he is right now: 7 World Championships and 95 race victories.
-With 98 pole positions and counting, he holds the all-time record for the highest pole positions in Formula One ahead of second-place Michael Schumacher with 68.
+Being fast and consistent has helped him get where he is right now: seven World Championships and 99 race victories.
+With 101 pole positions and counting, he holds the all-time record for the highest pole positions in Formula One, ahead of second-place Michael Schumacher with 68.

 His 2019 championship run saw him finish with 413 points, a world record for the most points by a driver in a season.
-Further, with 347 points he earned the 2020 world championship, marking the Schumacher record of 7.
+Further, with 347 points, he earned the 2020 world championship, equaling Schumacher's record of seven.

 Apart from this, he has endorsements from Monster Energy, Puma, IWC, Sony, Bose, Bell Helmets, MV Agusta Motorcycles, and more.
-He is the most marketable driver on the F1 grid at the moment.
-He is also the face and official ambassador of the popular racing game, Gran Turismo Sport.
+Being the most marketable driver on the F1 grid at the moment, he is also the face and official ambassador of the popular racing game, Gran Turismo Sport.
 As of 2020, his endorsements are worth $12 Million.

 While his racing record has been nearly flawless over the past few years, Hamilton's had his fair share of controversial moments in a career spanning 13 years.
 While some of these weren't Hamilton's fault in any way, others could be termed as questionable.